Montana-Media-Arts/webDesignFall2024/_docs/topic-10/06-spacing/03-page.md

 <div class="divider-heading"></div>

-**Kerning** is the amount of space placed between two glyphs (or representation of a character).
-This is not to be consufed with _tracking_, which is the consistant degree of space between all charaters.
+**Kerning** is the amount of space between two glyphs (or the representation of a character).
+This is not to be confused with _tracking_, which is the consistent degree of space between all characters.

 <img src="../img/typography-kerning.jpg" style="height: 200px; margin: auto" alt="kerning" title="kerning"/>